edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 kubectl run echoserver --image=gcr.io/google-containers/echoserver:1.10 --port=8080
 ```

-To provide the echoserver application with an internet-facing loadbalancer we can simply run the following:
+To provide the echoserver application with an internet-facing loadbalancer, we can simply run the following:

 ```shell
 cat <<EOF | kubectl apply -f -